SitePen/dgrid/doc/README.md

 # dgrid Documentation

 This folder contains the official dgrid documentation.
-It includes information on dgrid's core components, as well as information on various mixins and extensions that are available to further expand dgrid's default functionality.
+It includes information on dgrid's core components, mixins, and extensions that are available to further expand dgrid's functionality.

 ## Components